5 Biggest Challenges with Concierge Medicine

 We don’t think you should force the fit if this approach doesn’t match your needs.
 You just may not have any reason to find a new primary care doctor, and that's fine.

-If you’re having a great time with your care at a traditional practice, then there’s no need to disrupt what’s working well for you.
+If you’re having a great experience with your care at a traditional practice, then there’s no need to disrupt what’s working well for you.

 Already happy?
 Staying put might be your best option.